lake-wg/authz/draft-ietf-lake-authz.md

 * SS is the selected cipher suite used in the EDHOC session between U and V.
 * EK_CT is either an ephemeral public key or a KEM ciphertext set by U, as defined in {{U-W}}.
 * H_21 corresponds to H(message_2, H(message_1)).
 It is computed as defined in {{voucher}}.
-* Fetch_CRED_U is a flag indicating whether W should try to load and return the credential CRED_U corresponding to ID_CRED_I.
+* Fetch_CRED_U is a flag indicating whether W should, in a best-effort manner, try to load and return the credential CRED_U corresponding to ID_CRED_I.

 #### Processing in W